Skip to main content

 I like living well and bon vivant is French for "person who lives well."
 (Literally "good liver.")

-If you want to communicate effectively, it's pointless to try insist your audience is wrong about what a word means.
+If you want to communicate effectively, it's pointless to try to insist your audience is wrong about what a word means.
 Your time is much better spent finding a word or phrase they will interpret as meaning what you hope to convey.

 Popular posts from this blog